nautilus-os/NautilusOS/README.md

 NautilusOS is a web-based operating system built entirely in HTML, CSS, and JS.
 Boot it up, log in, and mess around like it’s a real desktop with proxies, games, apps, an app store, windows, a file explorer, taskbar, and more.

+NAUTILUS BLOCKED BY YOUR SCHOOL??
+DOWNLOAD "index.html" from the NautilusOS-OneFile folder!
+Open up index.html and you'll have (most*) of Nautilus's features!

+*Nautilus Browser is disabled by default in the file, but you may reenable it in the expirmental settings under Advanced.
+The Ultraviolet browser will not work in the file, unfortunately, due to service workers not working in file:/// or file:// url's :(
 ---

 ## DEPLOY ME!!